God of War (DC Comics): Reception

 An example of Andrea Sorrentino's artwork (from God of War #3): described as "muddy."

 The God of War comic series received mixed reviews.
-Mike Murphy of Platform Nation stated that although the comic series serves as a good prequel to the video game series, "the story is bogged down by horrible art...[it's] muddy, confusing, and consistently pulls you out of the story as you try to figure out just what is going on from panel to panel."
-Rating it 5 out of 10, Murphy said that he "can’t give this one a pass, even to the hardcore God of War fans" who should "skip it."
+Mike Murphy of Platform Nation stated that although the comic series serves as a good prequel to the video game series, "the story is bogged down by horrible art...[it's] muddy, confusing, and consistently pulls you out of the story as you try to figure out just what is going on from panel to panel".
+Rating it 5 out of 10, Murphy said that he "can’t give this one a pass, even to the hardcore God of War fans" who should "skip it".

-After reading God of War #1, Joe Juba of Game Informer said "If you have a choice between reading this comic and doing something else, you should do something else...like play God of War III again."
+After reading God of War #1, Joe Juba of Game Informer said "If you have a choice between reading this comic and doing something else, you should do something else...like play God of War III again".
 He said that the story adds nothing of value and it is rough.
-Despite being written by Marv Wolfman, he said the story does not satisfy fans of the video game series: "I didn't think the story made much sense, and it doesn't contribute to the overall lore of the universe; it just seems to be setting Kratos up for another fetch-quest."
+Despite being written by Marv Wolfman, he said the story does not satisfy fans of the video game series: "I didn't think the story made much sense, and it doesn't contribute to the overall lore of the universe; it just seems to be setting Kratos up for another fetch-quest".
 He also felt that the writing was exceptionally low in quality.
-Comic Vine said, "The idea here screams comic books," however, the "results were a mixed offering."
-The reviewer stated that the idea of Kratos finding the Ambrosia to save Calliope was a "perfect comic book incentive," however, things started to disintegrate when the distinction between the present and the past became unclear.
+A review from Comic Vine said, "The idea here screams comic books", however, the "results were a mixed offering".
+The reviewer stated that the idea of Kratos finding the Ambrosia to save Calliope was a "perfect comic book incentive", however, things started to disintegrate when the distinction between the present and the past became unclear.
 A four out of five star review from Binary Messiah praised the comic series, saying that it could be made into a full game: "That's one freaking awesome story.
-That right there is a premise to a whole new God of War game."
-They said that it "does a good job showing the hot headedness of Kratos and his selfishness."
+That right there is a premise to a whole new God of War game".
+They said that it "does a good job showing the hot headedness of Kratos and his selfishness".
 Saying that the comics do the video game series justice, for fans of God of War, this should be in their comic collection.